kristianaars/AIAC557_Scrapy/README.md

 All product prices are appended to [products.csv](./products.csv]).

-This pipeline is automatically triggered by GitHub actions every hour, which then adds new entries to [products.csv](./products.csv]).
+This pipeline is automatically triggered by GitHub actions every 12 hours, which then adds new entries to [products.csv](./products.csv]).